kwhiggins27/amphibian-TAS2R/expression/readme_expression.md

   Lines 173-216: this contains the code to make subtrees shown in Figure 5, as noted

 ## Credits
-Code developed by K. Higgins with experimental advice from R. Márquez (authors).
+Code developed by K. Higgins with experimental advice from R. Márquez (author).
 ChatGPT v3 and 4 used to draft early versions of this script.